 Parent consultation evenings take place twice a year and there is also an opportunity to discuss your child's end of year report.
-Parents are given information about the progress and attainment of their child in reading, writing and maths and in Reception in Communication and Language, Physical Development, Personal, Social and Emotional Development, Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
+Parents are given information about the progress and attainment of their Key Stage One child in Reading, Writing and Maths.
+In Reception - the Early Years Foundation Stage (EYFS), this is done through the Prime Areas: Communication and Language, Physical Development, Personal, Social and Emotional Development and the Specific Areas: Literacy, Mathematics, Understanding the World and Expressive Arts and Design.
 Outside agencies involved with some children provide reports and information about attainment and expected progress for health based needs, such as speech and language or physical development.